 - Take supplements that increase T4 to T3 conversion like Zinc, Selenium and B6

 - Get off of medications (if possible) that block T4 to T3 conversion like anti depressants, narcotics, mood stabilizers, pain modulators, blood pressure medications and diabetic medications.

-- Heal any digestive issues you may be dealing with like acid reflux, bloating or irritable bowel syndrome - use a high quality soil based organism probiotic
+- Heal any digestive issues you may be dealing with like acid reflux, bloating or irritable bowel syndrome - use a high quality multi strain weight loss probiotic.

 - Make sure your iron levels are in the "optimal range" (more info in this article here)